mozaik-association/mozaik/docs/Contacts Module.md

 # Contacts Module

+The contact module is one of the most important module of Mozaik.
+It allows to manage all the contacts of the political party.
+It will give access to:

+- All the general information about each contact
+- The management of the co-residences
+- The authorizations
+- The indexations
+- The participations of each contact
+- Internal notes
+- Information about the communication
+- Memberships
+- Management of the statutes of each member
+- membership fees
+- membership renewals

+This module is the starting point of many modules and creates a link between many Mozaik modules.
+For example, you will be able to use the contact list to create your <a href="https://mozaik-association.github.io/mozaik/Distribution-list-module/" tagret="_blank"> and then send your <a href=https://mozaik-association.github.io/mozaik/email-marketing tagret="_blank">marketing emails</a>.

 ## Contacts: people management (physiscal or corporate)

 This module allows you to create and modify contacts using the personal information of the members/subscribers of the political party.